Are Energy Drinks Bad for Your Liver?

 Energy drinks often include herbal extracts and amino acids like guarana, ginseng, green tea extract, taurine, and L-carnitine, marketed for extra benefits.
 But what do they mean for your liver?

 Unknown Interactions: Energy drinks combine these ingredients in high concentrations, often without disclosing exact amounts.
-This "chemical cocktail" can strain your liver.
+This “chemical cocktail” can strain your liver.
+Many of these ingredients are also found in dietary supplements, and excessive or combined use can increase the risk of induced liver injury.

 Natural Isn’t Always Safe: Ingredients like green tea extract, yohimbe, or high doses of ginseng have occasionally caused liver stress.
 Even “natural” additives require liver metabolism, similar to medications.